-There are many enterprises out there that are unable to onboard trading partners quickly or bring on new business.
+There are many organizations unable to onboard trading partners efficiently or bring on new business.
 Why?
-Because they have yet to digitally transform their organization to support the revenue-driving B2B and EDI exchanges.
-Without the proper EDI software platform in place to meet evolving business needs, companies struggle to connect and integrate external and internal systems, cloud applications, and trading partners.
+Because they have yet to digitally transform their organization to support revenue-driving B2B and EDI exchanges.
+Working with the right EDI provider is critical to meet evolving business needs, including connecting and integrating external and internal systems, cloud applications, and trading partners.

 In this article, we'll cover:

 - 4 Reasons Your EDI VAN Provider is Not Working

 - What to Look for in an EDI Provider